-AWS Glue automates much of the effort in building, maintaining, and running ETL jobs.
-AWS Glue crawls your data sources, identifies data formats, and suggests schemas and transformations.
-AWS Glue automatically generates the code to execute your data transformations and loading processes.
+AWS Glue automates much of the effort required for data integration.
+AWS Glue crawls your data sources, identifies data formats, and suggests schemas to store your data.
+It automatically generates the code to run your data transformations and loading processes.
 You can use AWS Glue to easily run and manage thousands of ETL jobs or to combine and replicate data across multiple data stores using SQL.

-AWS Glue is serverless.
-There is no infrastructure to provision or manage.
-AWS Glue handles provisioning, configuration, and scaling of the resources required to run your ETL jobs on a fully managed, scale-out Apache Spark environment.
-You pay only for the resources used while your jobs are running.
+AWS Glue runs in a serverless environment.
+There is no infrastructure to manage, and AWS Glue provisions, configures, and scales the resources required to run your data integration jobs.
+You pay only for the resources your jobs use while running.

 You can use the AWS Glue Data Catalog to quickly discover and search across multiple AWS data sets without moving the data.
 Once the data is cataloged, it is immediately available for search and query using Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.